usercynical/Minesweeper-Dots/README.md

 ![title img](img/title.png)

-## Dots is a sleek, modern Minesweeper client, focused on high-scores and with cross-platform compatability
+## Dots is a sleek, modern Minesweeper app, focused on statistics and with cross-platform compatability

 ------